Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 is a professional skier from Hokkaido.
-His unique style and technique are respected by even current competitors, making him a legendary skier.
-He currently works as a judge for international competitions such as FWQ, and also produces parks.
-His favorite areas to ski are Niseko Grand Hirafu, Kiroro Resort, and Sapporo Teine Highland.
+His unique style and technique have earned him the respect of even current competitors, making him a legendary skier.
+He currently judges international competitions such as FWQ and also produces ski parks.
+His favorite ski areas include Niseko Grand Hirafu, Kiroro Resort, and Sapporo Teine Highland.

 Yoshimichi Sasaki's setup